eclipse-opendut/raspberry-pi-wireless-bootstrap/README.md

 ## Usage

+1. Download and install Raspberry Pi Imager on your PC: https://www.raspberrypi.com/software/
-1. Insert an SD card into your PC (you can use a USB adapter, if you don't have a hardware slot).
+2. Insert an SD card into your PC (you can use a USB adapter, if you don't have a hardware slot).
-2. Flash the SD card via the CLI.
+3. Flash the SD card via the CLI.
 Here's an example call:
    ```sh
    ./raspberry_pi_wireless_bootstrap --storage=/dev/mmcblk0 --wifi-country=DE --wifi-name=my-opendut-pi-01
    ```
    Use `--help` for additional information.
-3. Put the SD card into a supported Raspberry Pi and power it on.
+4. Put the SD card into a supported Raspberry Pi and power it on.
-4. After it has booted, connect to its WiFi hotspot.
+5. After it has booted, connect to its WiFi hotspot.
-5. Log into the Raspberry Pi via SSH like so:
+6. Log into the Raspberry Pi via SSH like so:
    ```sh
    ssh pi@10.42.0.1
    ```
-6. Configure the Raspberry Pi, so that you can login without the hotspot.
+7. Configure the Raspberry Pi, so that you can login without the hotspot.
 Then run `/opt/raspberry-pi-wireless-bootstrap-complete.sh` to disable the WiFi hotspot.

 ## Hardware Support